Brit Awards: Voting procedure

 According to The BRIT Awards website, the list of eligible artists, albums, and singles is compiled by the Official Charts Company and submitted to the voting academy, which consists of over 1,000 members of the music industry, including the previous year's nominees and winners.
 The voters use a secure online website to vote, and the voting is scrutinized by Electoral Reform Services.
 The concept of fan voting was abolished after the 2019 Brit Awards, but brought back in 2022.

 Performances

-Coldplay are the act with most performances ever, with five opening presentations and eight overall, followed by Take That and band member Robbie Williams, who performed seven times each.
-Adele has performed at five ceremonies, the most amongst female artists.
+Coldplay are the act with the most performances, opening the ceremony five times and presenting eight overall.
+They are followed by Take That and band member Robbie Williams, who performed seven times each.
+Adele has performed in five editions, the most among women.